-On occasion, I have suggested that moving to a softer site or network, players have recoiled in horror.
-This is what I try to explain to nano stakes and micro stakes poker players and I feel it’s worth writing an article about.
+On occasion, I have suggested that moving to a softer site or network, and players have recoiled in horror.
+This is what I try to explain to nano stakes and micro stakes poker players, and I feel it’s worth writing an article about.

 The Downside to Playing Against Equally Skilled Players

 Think for a second how the poker ecosystem works.
 2-9 people sit around a table and play cards against each other.
-Imagine for a second that every player has a 4bb/100 win rate, each player is exactly equal in skill and luck and that they play 1,000 hands together.
+Imagine for a second that every player has a 4bb/100 win rate where each player is exactly equal in skill and luck and that they play 1,000 hands together.

-Typically, the rake at micro stakes poker equates to anything from 8bb/100 – 15bb/100 depending on the make-up of the game and the poker site’s rake structure.
+Typically, the rake at micro stakes poker equates to anything from 8bb/100 to 15bb/100, depending on the game’s makeup and the poker site’s rake structure.

-So, all of our players have broken even against each other but the rake has taken 80bb – 150bb.
-Assuming the game is 6 max and assuming the lowest rake has been taken, each player has actually lost 13bb, making them a 1.3bb/100 loser in a game they assumed they were a 4bb/100 winner in.
+So, all of our players have broken even against each other, but the rake has taken 80bb to 150bb.
+Assuming the game is 6-max and assuming the lowest rake has been taken, each player has actually lost 13bb, making them a 1.3bb/100 loser in a game they assumed they were a 4bb/100 winner in.